vikie1/betterdevs/README.md

 a beginner friendly collection of resources that could take you from zero Java to hero. <br>
 Also resources for the Spring *, and React js <br>
 => I know all that was crap, i'll think of something useful to build, later. <br>
-=> I don't know whether am busy or lazy all I know is that this project might get completed after AI takes over the world
+=> I don't know whether am busy or lazy all I know is that this project might get completed after AI takes over the world😑🙃